-Remove the 10kΩ pullup resistor from the board.
+Remove the $10 \text{ k}\Omega$ pullup resistor from the board.
 Now your LED may be blinking or not, since pin 2 is floating.
-Add digitalWrite(button,HIGH); to setup(), and upload.
-Writing HIGH to an input pin turns on an internal pullup resistor inside the ATmega chip.
+Change setup() to say pinMode(button, INPUT_PULLUP); and upload.
+This connects an internal pullup resistor to that pin inside the ATmega chip.
 It works like your external pullup resistor, but you can simplify your circuit.